Leaders in Conversation

 Asami Koike is a registered music therapist and yoga teacher with experience in working with young people affected by trauma.
 In 2015, she successfully introduced and implemented a music therapy program at Melbourne City Mission's Frontyard Youth Services, and in 2019, developed a broader trauma-informed, sensory-interventions program as part of Frontyard's world leading youth homelessness accommodation program.
 Currently, Asami works for Aardvark Music which is a non-profit organisation that supports young people living with adversity through 14 week, group song-writing programs.
 This program was adapted to successfully operate as an online program during Covid-19.
 Asami is a first-generation immigrant from Japan and also runs Shapes and Sounds, which is an online platform to talk about Asian Australian mental health.

-Dr Dale Taylor in conversation with Professor Jorg Fachner
+Dr Dale Taylor and Professor Jörg Fachner

 Dr Dale Taylor

-Professor Jorg Fachner
+Professor Jörg Fachner